 There is beauty in everything.
-We gift-wrap our products in suits meant to catch the eye, stand out from their competition, entice the consumer to consume.
+We gift-wrap our products in suits meant to catch the eye, stand out from their competition, entice a consumer to consume.
 We dress up our candy bars in sequins and sparkles and hand out neon petals stamped with inky block letters to engrain in our memories whose product is better.
 But when we’ve made our choice from endless shelves of the same good thirty ways, we peel off their dressings and discard them from our consciousness.
 All their sheen is forgotten, all their detail irrelevant, their importance eliminated.
 We forget the impact these thin, shiny sheets have on our decision-making, on our preferences, on our beliefs.
 We forget the time spent imagining their colors, the time spent orienting their letters, how plain or how cluttered or how waxy the paper should be.
-We forget how many pieces of however many people went into the tiniest little specifics that never get noticed.
-We live too quickly to realize that every miniscule feature sticks onto our beings and become pieces of who we are and who we will be.
+We forget how many pieces of however many people went into the tiniest little details that never get noticed.
+We live too quickly to realize that every minuscule feature sticks onto our beings and becomes a new piece of who we are and who we will be.
 We are collections of every little thing we encounter, every little interaction, every little detail we never even noticed.

 There is beauty in that sense of oblivious community, and that beauty is what inspires me to create.